-- By sharing key data points and the highlights of the report on our website and social media channels, starting summer 2022 onwards.
+- We will be sharing key data points and the key findings of the survey on our website and social media channels, starting early 2023 onwards.
 This information will be free and can be used by anyone to help support the shift!

-- By working with leading companies, organisations and community leaders, we aim to run workshops and sessions to discuss solutions that can be implemented and measured in creating the changes needed.
+- We are working with leading companies, organisations and community leaders.
+We aim to run workshops and sessions to discuss solutions that can be implemented and measured in creating the changes needed.

-- By you!
+- Through you!
 Your insights will help us see things that have been hiding in plain sight waiting to get the cogs turning.
 We can’t wait to find out what they are!

 Now is the time for action!